jlapeyre/Qurt.jl/DesignConsiderations.md

 If blocks with a characteristic are separated, you need conjunctions of inequalities.
 For up to several of these, it may not matter how ops are grouped.
 How complex will categorization of operations get?
 Like everywhere else, try to build leak-proof abstraction.

 * If the block scheme is too complex, can we make some of them compound with other data multiplying possibilities?
 We need indirection in any case for any operation that takes a parameter with a large range (eg. a float).

+* Another idea.
+Circuit carries an optional per-circuit array of gate definitions.
+These would require indirection.
+* Circuit can carry typed arrays of parameters for use in circuit.
+For example, a vertex payload could be $(gate, nparam)$

+## Challenges

+* Packages for plotting graphs in Julia are not very well maintained or developed.
+I can get something kind of working a bit with `GraphPlot`.
+But this would likely take a bit of engineering on our part.
+Maybe a graphviz driver.

 <!--  LocalWords:  Qiskit ok ldots multigraph acyclic unitaries tket unitarily
 <!--  LocalWords:  qubits DAGs metadata multigraphs qubit 1q 2q DAGCircuit 'h